 - i.
 Any Financial Professionals engaged by the County shall enter into written agreements including, but not limited to, a description of services provided and fees and expenses to be charged for the engagement. - ii.
 The County shall enter into an engagement letter agreement with each lawyer or law firm representing the County in a debt transaction.
-No engagement letter is required for any lawyer who is an employee of the County or lawyer or law firm which is under a general appointment or contract to serve as counsel to the County.
-The County does not need an engagement letter with counsel not prepresenting the County, such as underwriters' counsel.
+No engagement letter is required for any lawyer who is an employee of the County or lawyer or law information to be contained in the Annual Report or the notices of significant events is provided in each Continuing Disclosure Certificate.
+These covenants are made in order to assist underwriters in complying with SEC Rule 15c2-12(b) (the "Rule").